#1 Starting out and general consultation buttons

 #3

-Once you have pressed the ‘stop listening’ button, you will notice that the consultation and dictation buttons are no longer greyed out and are able to be used.
-You will also notice the 08:01PM tab is now coloured black, indicating it is no longer listening.
+Once you have pressed the ‘stop listening’ button, you will notice that the ‘ Actions to be taken after consultation ’ buttons are no longer greyed out and are able to be used.
+You will also notice the John Doe tab text is now coloured black, indicating it is no longer listening.

 #4

-After you have pressed a button (in this case, ‘general consultation’), the button will grey out.
-You will notice the 08:01PM tab is coloured blue, indicating that the AI is working on this tab.
+After you have pressed a consultation button (in this case, ‘general consultation’, you will notice the John Doe tab text is coloured blue, indicating that the AI is working on this tab.
 You will also notice a message appear next to the “notes” section indicating to be patient.

 #5

-You can now see your AI generated notes of the consultation.
+You can now see your AI generated notes of the consultation (circled red).
 You are able to review these notes noting that you can scroll up and down with the sidebar, and edit as necessary before copying and pasting the notes into your electronic health record.

 You will need a separate and new tab for every consult.
-When you are ready to see your next patient, press ‘[New]’.
+When you are ready to see your next patient, press ‘[Add New Patient]’.
 This will create a new tab.
 You can rename this new tab at any time by right clicking on the tab name.
-If you do not wish to have multiple tabs open, you can close the tab you are currently inside by pressing the ‘close tab’ button.
+If you do not wish to have multiple tabs open, you can close the tab you are currently inside by pressing the ‘x’ next to the tab.

 #6 Differential diagnosis and investigations.